User25514/Santi-Logger/Privacy.md

 ## 8. Age Restrictions and Verification
-VRCat is intended for users aged 18 and older.
+Santi Logger is intended for users aged 18 and older.
-VRCat now supports optional linking of a VRChat account to a Discord account if the VRChat user has successfully passed 18+ age verification via VRChat’s third-party provider.
+Santi Logger now supports optional linking of a VRChat account to a Discord account if the VRChat user has successfully passed 18+ age verification via VRChat’s third-party provider.
 This is used to confirm eligibility for adult-only roles or features within Discord servers.
-- The bot developer and VRCat do not process or store any government-issued IDS.
+- The bot developer and Santi Logger do not process or store any government-issued IDS.

 - VRChat offers an optional age verification system.
-If a user passes age verification, VRCat may store a simple flag indicating this.
+If a user passes age verification, Santi Logger may store a simple flag indicating this.

 - Linking is only processed if age verification is confirmed via VRChat's third-party.
-If verification is revoked or missing, VRCat does not store the user at all.
+If verification is revoked or missing, Santi Logger does not store the user at all.

 - Group owners are still responsible for managing age-restricted access in their communities.
-VRCat offers this feature to support, not enforce, compliance.
-VRCat assumes no liability for age enforcement failures at the group level.
+Santi Logger offers this feature to support, not enforce, compliance.
+Santi Logger assumes no liability for age enforcement failures at the group level.

 ## 9. Shutdown and Data Portability
-If the VRCat service is discontinued, group owners will be provided a complete CSV export of their data (logs, analytics, group settings).
+If the Santi Logger service is discontinued, group owners will be provided a complete CSV export of their data (logs, analytics, group settings).
 Instructions will be sent via Discord prior to shutdown.

 ## 10. Changes to This Privacy Policy